impredicative/gitblobts/README.md

 # gitblobts

-`gitblobts` is a git-backed time-indexed blob storage package.
+`gitblobts` is a Python package for git-backed time-indexed blob storage.
+Its goal is to ensure data availability both locally and remotely.
-It stores a blob as a new file in a preexisting local git repo.
+It stores each blob as a file in a preexisting local git repo.
-It then commits and pushes the change.
+It then commits and pushes the changes.
 The file is assigned a nanosecond UTC timestamp as its name.
-The package allows subsequent retrieval of the blobs by a timestamp range.
+The package allows subsequent retrieval of the blobs by a UTC time range.
 Collaborative use of the same remote repo is supported.

-The philosophy behind the package is that data must automatically be backed up elsewhere to guard against local data loss, while also remaining available locally.

 ## Installation
 Using Python 3.7+, run `pip install gitblobts`.